nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/biancas-work-orders.md

 ```
 - This component has some test data in it.
 You can do this when you are building components that don't have endpoints yet.
 If you just want to work on the UI, create some fake data!

-Replace the current `workorders` endpoint in `ApplicationViews.js with this one:
+Replace the current `workorders` endpoint in `ApplicationViews.jsx with this one:
 ``` jsx
 <Route
     path="workorders"